-Decisions & Publications by or about Charles Kahn
+Decisions & Publications by or about Chuck Kahn

 Kahn was selected as a member of the faculty of the prestigious National Judicial College in 2004.
 Over the years since then, he instructed judges from all 50 states and several other jurisdictions about courtroom practices and the Rules of Evidence that judges must apply in court.

 In Wisconsin Kahn taught judges, attorneys and law students on courtroom evidence, the use of technology in litigation, and business litigation through the auspices of the Wisconsin Judicial College, State Bar of Wisconsin, Milwaukee Bar Association and (as a guest lecturer at) the Marquette University School of Law.

 As a judge Chuck also participated in committee work to improve the delivery of justice in Milwaukee County and the state.
 He designed new plain language forms for litigants who had previously been given confusing legal documents from attorneys and judges.
 He served 15 years on the Steering Committee for the automation of the Wisconsin State Court data management system.
 In that role, Kahn promoted the display of court case data on the Internet and the free access to this data by all.